DiDenghug/gdal_installation/README.md

 # gdal_installation
-how to install goal in Mac
+how to install and use gdal on Mac